FyroxEngine/rg3d.rs/src/_posts/2025-10-21-fyrox-game-engine-1.0.0-rc.1.md

 If you find a bug, confusing or incomplete documentation, please [file an issue](github.com/FyroxEngine/Fyrox/issues) or propose a solution by [creating a pull request](https://github.com/FyroxEngine/Fyrox/pulls).

+# Installation

+Use [the link](https://fyrox.rs/download.html) to download page to learn how to install this release.

 # Rendering

 ![pbr ibl](/assets/1.0.0-rc.1/prb_ibl.png)